joe7575/pdp13/manuals/manualXL_EN.md

 - `cat <file>` to output the content of a text file
 - `ptrd <file>` to copy an ASCII file from the punch tape to the file system
 - `ptwr <file>` to copy an ASCII file from the file system to a punch tape
 - `h16com.h16 <name>` to convert a `.h16` file into a `.com` file.
 The file name `<name>` must be entered without an extension.
+- `disk` to display the used space on the drive.

 More commands will follow ...